Palestinians: Israeli troops kill 10 in West Bank violence

-JENIN REFUGEE CAMP, West Bank (AP) — Israeli forces killed at least nine Palestinians and wounded several others in a large-scale raid Thursday in the occupied West Bank, Palestinian officials said.
-The deadliest single operation in the territory in two decades prompted Palestinian leaders to cut security ties with Israel, a move that could lead to more violence.
+JENIN REFUGEE CAMP, West Bank (AP) — Israeli forces on Thursday killed nine Palestinians — including at least seven militants and a 61-year-old woman — in the deadliest single incident in the occupied West Bank in two decades, Palestinian officials said.
+The raid prompted Palestinian leaders to cut security ties with Israel, a move that could lead to more violence.

 The Israeli military also fatally shot a 22-year-old Palestinian later in a separate incident.